 (CIN) is abnormal change in cervical cells.
-CIN does not cause symptoms, but rather, is diagnosed during
+CIN does not cause symptoms.
+It is diagnosed during

-CIN is graded as 1 (mild), 2 (moderate), or 3 (severe).
-All grades of CIN increase the risk of cervical cancer, but grade 3 carries the highest risk of invasive cervical cancer, even with treatment.
-The main cause of CIN is persistent HPV infection.
-CIN usually resolves on its own.
+CIN raises the risk of cervical cancer.
+The main cause of CIN is a lasting HPV infection.
+CIN usually goes away on its own.
 If it does not, it may be surgically removed.

-A Pap test is a highly effective screening tool used to detect early abnormal cell growth.
-Early detection is key to stopping dysplasia before it progresses to cancer.
+A Pap test is an effective way to detect abnormal cell growth.
+Early detection is important.
+It can help stop dysplasia before it becomes cancer.

-A history of sexually transmitted infections (STIs) such as
+- Have a history of sexually transmitted infections, such as chlamydia

 Weakened Immune System

-Other factors that may increase your chance of cervical cancer include:
+Other things that may raise the risk of cervical cancer are:

 - A family history of cervical cancer—rarely